Museum of Lies

 Immortal Elvis

-A junk dealer talked the museum into a picture of Elvis.
-Smiling, he could not be caught dead.
-He can now continue to sing immortally in his cupboard.
+A junk dealer talked the museum into buying a picture of Elvis.
+Smiling, he couldn't be killed.
+He can now continue to sing immortally in his wardrobe.

 Lügenmuseum Radebeul